In Amazon’s shadow, neighbors are dueling over housing density

 “Pentagon City, as it’s been evolving over the last several decades, has continued to rely on a vision that was established in the 1970s,” said Mattauszek, the Arlington planner.
 “But we are at a point where that vision is basically going to be built out with Amazon’s arrival … and a new vision needs to be established.”

-Arlington Board Chair Katie Cristol (D) pointed out that the sector plan goes far beyond RiverHouse, or questions of housing in general.
+Arlington County Board Chair Katie Cristol (D) pointed out that the sector plan goes far beyond RiverHouse, or questions of housing in general.
 It was conceived in part drawing some recommendations from a civic group called Livability 22202 that formed after the Amazon announcement.

 “It’s an important opportunity to update the plan for this area that’s historic and really consequential,” she said.
 On matters like expanding tree canopy and increasing green space, she said the plan for Pentagon City has already pushed the envelope for what is possible.